okfde/okfn.de/content/transparenz.en.md

 A current extract from the register of associations of 2020 can be found [here](/files/documents/Vereinsregisterauszug_OKFDE_2020.pdf).

 ### 4. Name and function of essential decision makers
-At the 2020 general meeting, Andreas Pawelke was elected chairman of the board, Jana Wichmann deputy chairwoman and Gabriele Klug was elected treasurer, all valid for a period of two years.
-Further board members are Daniel Dietrich, Julia Reda, Kristina Klein, Lea Gimpel and Stefan Heumann.
-Since January 2020, Henriette Litta is managing director of the association.
+Since April 2021, Kristina Klein is interim chairwoman of the board (until the next general meeting).
+At the 2020 general meeting, Jana Wichmann was elected deputy chairwoman and Gabriele Klug was elected treasurer, all valid for a period of two years.
+Further board members are Daniel Dietrich, Julia Reda, Lea Gimpel and Stefan Heumann.
+Henriette Litta is managing director of the association.

 #### Ethics Officer
 Our current OKF Ethics Officer ist Giulia Norberti.
 Questions regarding ethics and the code of conduct can be directed to ethics@okfn.de .